Linaro/lava/doc/v2/data-export.rst

              ``http://`` connections to a remote XML-RPC server will transmit the token in plaintext.
 Not all servers have ``https://`` configured.
-If a token becomes compromised, login to that LAVA instance and delete the token before creating a new one.
+If a token becomes compromised, log in to that LAVA instance and delete the token before creating a new one.

 The general structure of an XML-RPC call can be shown in this python